 Best Products for Combination Skin

-Because this skin type has a wider range of needs than dry or oily skin, the best products for combination skin must either spot-treat specific issues or be gentle enough to use on the entire face or used as a spot treatment for specific issues.
+Because this skin type has a wider range of needs than dry or oily skin, the products you use must be gentle enough to use on the entire face or used as a spot treatment for specific issues.

 If your skin has very oily areas, it may be tempting to use a cleanser designed for oily skin.
-However, cleansers for that skin type will likely be too drying for use on your entire face and may encourage the oily areas to overproduce sebum.
+However, cleansers for that skin type are likely too drying for use on your entire face and may encourage the oily areas to overproduce sebum.

-Instead, the best cleanser for combination skin will be a gentle cleansing gel or cream.
-Look for a cleanser containing hydrating ingredients like hyaluronic acid, which helps skin retain elasticity; vitamin E, which smooths the skin; and soothing plant extracts like aloe vera or chamomile.
+Instead, the best cleanser is a gentle cleansing gel or cream.
+Look for one containing hydrating ingredients such as hyaluronic acid, which helps skin retain elasticity, vitamin E, which smooths the skin and calming plant extracts such as aloe vera or chamomile.

-The first should be a mild, not overly astringent product that can be used on the entire face.
-Try a toner containing niacinamide (o reduce fine lines and other signs of aging, or soothing cucumber extract.
+First, apply a mild, slightly astringent toner to the entire face.
+Choose one containing niacinamide to reduce fine lines and other signs of aging, or a soothing cucumber extract.

-To deal with an oily t-zone, you may also add to your routine a more astringent toner containing witch hazel or salicylic acid, which can decrease oil production in the skin.
-This toner should only be applied to the oily areas of your face as necessary.
+Follow with a second, more astringent toner containing witch hazel or salicylic acid, which can effectively decrease oil production in the skin.
+Apply only to the oily areas of your face, as necessary.

 Moisturizers and creams

-The best overall moisturizer for combination skin is one that’s light enough for use on the entire face.
-Gel-based and oil-free formulas hydrate the t-zone without causing breakouts.
-For very dry patches, spot-treat with a heavier, cream-based or oil-based moisturizer works as a spot treatment.
+The best moisturizer for this skin type is one that’s light enough for use on the entire face.
+Gel-based and oil-free formulas hydrate oily areas of skin without causing breakouts.
+For very dry patches, a heavier, cream-based or oil-based moisturizer works as a spot treatment.

 Foundation and makeup